MicrosoftDocs/azure-ai-docs/articles/search/search-capacity-planning.md

    + For keyword search, marking fields as filterable and sortable [increases index size](search-what-is-an-index.md#example-demonstrating-the-storage-implications-of-attributes-and-suggesters).

-   + For vector search, you can [set parameters to reduce storage](vector-search-how-to-configure-compression-storage.md).
+   + For vector search, you can [set parameters to reduce vector size](vector-search-how-to-configure-compression-storage.md).

 1. [Monitor storage, service limits, query volume, and latency](monitor-azure-cognitive-search.md) in the portal.
 The portal shows you queries per second, throttled queries, and search latency.
 All of these values can help you decide if you selected the right tier.